tillmanj/eatingasturias/culture/primer/meal-times.md

 For American and British visitors to Spain, this can be the most confusing (and frustrating) time of the day.
 You are looking around for a restaurant to eat dinner, but none are open yet.
 "Surely not everyone can wait until late into the night to eat" you explain to your partner.
 And you are right.
 They are all eating, just not dinner yet.
 They are in the bars, having *tapas*, *pintxos*, or *pinchus*, depending on where you are in the country.
 Some are out for a quick snack and a drink with friends before dinner (especially if they didn't have a chance to *merendar* earlier), some are eschewing the coming dinner period entirely, choosing to roam from bar to bar having a snack in each one, and some haven't decided what to do yet.

 Regardless, you aren't going to find a good Asturian restaurant serving dinner yet, so you might as well wade in and get in the swing of things.
+If you aren't up for full-on snacking, and simply need something to do during this time, you might consider joining the great Spanish pastime of *El paseo* -- the pre-dinner ramble through town.
+See the sights, people watch, have a drink or two along the way. (*there is more information about [el paeo](/culture/el-paseo.html) if you are interested*{:.parenthetical})

 **Where:** You have the full gamut of options here, from a slice of *tortilla de patata* at a local *chigre* through any number of types of local bars, to the high-end grazing places with a reputation for architectural constructions and walls full of awards for their past accomplishments.
 No matter where you choose, there will be several things to try while you wait around for the restaurants to open.